California Paycheck Calculator Guide

 Tip

-California's SDI (1.1%, unlimited) and state tax (up to 13.3%) make it one of the highest-tax states.
-At $100,000, expect to take home approximately $67,000–$68,000/year — about $10,000 less than an equivalent Texas salary.
+California's SDI (1.1%, unlimited wages) and state income tax (up to 13.3%) make it one of the highest-tax states in the country.
+At $100,000, expect to take home approximately $67,000–$68,000/year — about $10,000–$11,000 less than the same salary in Texas.

 Frequently Asked Questions